Survey: 84.7% of Afghan youngsters chose role models for inspiration in life

 Statement

-In any society, the choice of role models by youth plays a significant role in shaping their behaviors and attitudes.
+In any society, the choice of role models by youths plays a significant role in shaping their behaviors and attitudes.
 People choose role models to guide them in making better life choices, selecting role models according to their views and beliefs.

-Therefore, Salam Watandar conducted a survey in 26 provinces with the participation of 647 youth to determine who the youth in Afghanistan choose as their role models, which characteristics are important in their selection, and how these role models affect their lives.
+Understanding how young people select role models and the impact of these models on their lives is an important topic.
+Therefore, Salam Watandar conducted a survey in 26 provinces with the participation of 647 youths to determine who the youths in Afghanistan choose as their role models, which characteristics are important in their selection, and how these role models affect their lives.

 Background